Bodily mutilation in film: Lon Chaney

 Although not a pioneer when it comes to mutilation, Lon Chaney was the inspiration for many film makers who were.
 Born on April 1, 1883, in Colorado Springs, Colorado to deaf-mute parents, Lon Chaney did not have the easiest childhood (Anderson 1997).
 However, this did not prevent him from becoming a magician with makeup.
 Throughout many various films, Chaney perfected his craft.
 He did his makeup for all the films he was in.
 Chaney's makeup kit set the standard for later makeup departments in Hollywood.
 While his most widely known films are The Hunchback of Notre Dame (1923) and The Phantom of the Opera (1925), perhaps some of his most important contributions to modern horror films and their emphasis on the mutilation came from his work in lesser known films.
 For example, Chaney used collodion to make realistic scars and deformities for his characters Singapore Joe in The Road to Mandalay (1926), Ricardo in Victory (1919), and Tiger Haynes in Where East is East (1929).
 Chaney died on August 26, 1930, in Los Angeles, California due to complications with throat cancer (Anderson 1997).

 Jack Pierce

 Jack Pierce was the makeup man behind popular monster creatures Frankenstein (1931), The Mummy (1932), and The Wolf Man (1941) (Rickett 2000).

 Dick Smith

-Born on June 26, 1922, Dick Smith is one of the most influential men on the art of makeup.
-As John Caglione Jr. put it, “No one will ever take over for Dick Smith.
-In forty-five years of doing makeup, I don't think anyone’s touched him.
-He is the heavyweight champion of makeup (Timpone 1996).”
-Master of makeup, Smith helmed many movies’ special effects, but he excelled in prosthetics and age makeup.
-Notable examples are that of Marlon Brando as the Don in The Godfather (1972) and F. Murray Abraham as Salieri in Amadeus (1984).
-He also did age makeup for Max von Sydow as Father Merrin in The Exorcist making this 44-year-old look 74 (Multimedia Publications 1986).
-In this movie he made maybe his greatest contribution to modern mutilation technique with the 360° turn of Linda Blair's head.
-This scene complete with vomit spewing and severe facial distortions set the bar for future film makers.
-Although possibly his greatest contribution to horror, it was not his last.
-He later worked on other films including the 1977 film The Sentinel in which he coordinated the effects for a gruesome nose and eye slashing (Timpone 1996) among other things.
+Born on June 26, 1922, Dick Smith is regarded for his contributions to the field of special effects makeup, particularly in the areas of prosthetics and age makeup.
+Notable examples of his work include Marlon Brando as the Don in The Godfather (1972), F. Murray Abraham as Salieri in Amadeus (1984), and Max von Sydow as Father Merrin in The Exorcist (1973).
+His most famous contribution to modern mutilation techniques is the 360° turn and transformation of Linda Blair's head in The Exorcist.